Attacks on prison staff reach 21-year high

 Pia Sinha, chief executive of the Prison Reform Trust, said: “These shocking figures underline the very human consequences of the severe pressures the prison system is under.”

-Prisons minister Lord Timpson, said: “These statistics yet again illustrate the scale of the prison crisis this Government inherited and how prisons are failing their basic function to cut crime.
+Prisons minister Lord Timpson, said the figures “yet again illustrate the scale of the prison crisis this Government inherited and how prisons are failing their basic function to cut crime”.

 “Attacks on our hardworking staff have reached endemic levels and the rate of self-harm has peaked at a depressing high – both indications of the system’s failure to rehabilitate.

-“This new Government has already taken urgent action to save the prison system from the point of collapse and we will now make the reforms necessary so that prisons are safer and make better citizens, not better criminals.”
+“This new Government has already taken urgent action to save the prison system from the point of collapse and we will now make the reforms necessary so that prisons are safer and make better citizens, not better criminals”, he added.

+The MoJ report said the “substantial” prison population should be taken into account when considering the number of incidents.
+Data shows there were 87,726 prisoners behind bars in England and Wales at the end of June.